Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from top providers.

 The various states can provide additional coverage, such as:

-Through the availability of Medicaid expansion offered at the state level by the federal government and the Affordable Care Act, the states can provide more people health services.
+Through the availability of Medicaid expansion offered at the state level by the federal government and the Affordable Care Act, the states can provide health services to more people.

-At present, 32 of the states and the Washington, D.C. area in the Expanded Medicaid programs.
-The other 19 states are not in the program.
+At present, 38 of the states and the Washington, D.C. area have adopted the Expanded Medicaid programs.